mdlopresti/loom/README.md

 Loom is a framework for building collaborative AI systems.
 It provides the messaging backbone, orchestration layer, and tooling needed to coordinate multiple AI agents across projects and machines.

 > **⚠️ Alpha Software**: This project is under active development and is not yet production-ready.
 APIs may change without notice, and there may be bugs or missing features.
 Use at your own risk.
 Contributions and feedback are welcome!
+>
+> We are currently building and testing with Claude Code.
+After v1, we plan to verify and document support for other popular MCP-compatible coding agents.

 ### Agent Agnostic